Annapurna Circuit Trekking

 Day 6Acclimatization Day at Manang.
 Alt.
 3520m, Hike 4 hrs

 In preparation for crossing Tilicho Pass, we observe acclimatization today, which allows us to adjust to the higher altitude.
 You are free to explore Manang’s dry and fascinating area.
-There are many options: climb to Chhongar viewpoint to enjoy the views of the Annapurna and Chulu peaks, the route passes the glacier Ganggapurna Lake; visit the two monasteries, one of which is over 600 years old; or simply relax in a warm guesthouse whilst snacking on freshly baked cake and soak up the nearby snow-capped scenery.
+There are many options: climb to Chhongar viewpoint to enjoy the views of the Annapurna and Chulu peaks, the route passes the glacier Ganggapurna Lake; visit the two monasteries, one of which is over 600 years old; or simply relax in a warm guesthouse whilst snacking on freshly baked cake and soaking up the nearby snow-capped scenery.
 It is important to take some rest today before resuming our journey tomorrow.

 Day 7Trek from Manang to Siri Kharka.
 Alt.
 4060m, Trek 5 hrs